-College teachers often have to teach courses outside their core expertise, but they encounter very little discussion and guidance in the academy about how to go about doing so.
-It is this gap that this book attempts to fill.
+The need that this book attempts to fill arises from college teachers often having to teach courses outside their core expertise and there being very little discussion and guidance in the academy about how to go about teaching so.
 The author Therese Huston, a cognitive psychologist who directs the Center for Teaching and Learning at Seattle University, provides some valuable tips gleaned from her conversations with 35 faculty members who have taught courses despite being “content novices.”
 Continue reading

 In this delightfully short book, Frankfurt argues against the doctrine of economic egalitarianism i.e. what is morally important in the evaluation of a state of affairs is whether everyone has equal amounts of wealth.
 He admits to caring about the equal distribution of wealth, but only to the extent that it leads to other outcomes that he cares about (such political or social equality).
 By itself, whether everyone has equal amount is morally unimportant.
 Continue reading